 The first clinical evidence of AIDS was noted more than twenty-five years ago.
 Since then, HIV/AIDS has become the most devastating pandemic facing humankind in recorded history.
 In November 2009, WHO released statistics indicating that on a world-wide basis, HIV/AIDS is now the leading cause of death in women aged 15 to 44 years.
-More than 50% of all new cases of HIV/AIDS are now women.
-According to a November 2009 AIDS update by the United Nations Joint Programme on HIV/AIDS (UNAIDS), about 2/3 of new cases globally result from sex between men and women.
+More than 50% of all new adult cases of HIV/AIDS are now women.
+According to a May 2010 article in Clinical Infectious Diseases, heterosexual transmission accounts for more than 80% of all new HIV infections in women.

-For the sexually active, male and female condoms are the only barrier method approved for preventing sexual transmission of HIV/AIDS.
+For the sexually active, male condoms and the FC2 female condom are the only barrier method approved for preventing sexual transmission of HIV/AIDS.
 In recent years, scientists have sought to develop alternative means of preventing HIV/AIDS.
 A number of microbicides have failed.
 The most promising HIV/AIDS vaccine under development has also failed.
 Two recently published studies hold promising leads for the future approaches in the prevention of HIV/AIDS.
 An early- stage study of a vaginal dose of the drug Tenofovir showed encouraging results though the effectiveness rates were low.
-In another study, a low oral dose of the same drug taken daily and consistently showed good results.
-However, when taken inconsistently, i.e., a missed dose, the effective rate dropped significantly.
-Side effects were also reported which may be of particular concern when providing a drug to a healthy person.
-To date, it is clear that condoms, male and female, continue to play a key role in the prevention of sexually transmitted infections including HIV/AIDS.
+In April, 2011, researchers halted another study in which women were given a low oral dose of the same drug daily to prevent becoming infected with the AIDS virus when results showed that women taking the oral dosage were just as likely to contract HIV as women taking a placebo.
+To date, it is clear that condoms, (male and female), continue to play a key role in the prevention of sexually transmitted infections including HIV/AIDS.
 The Company's FC2 female condom is the only product that, when used consistently and correctly, gives a woman control over her sexual health by providing dual protection against sexually transmitted infections (including HIV/AIDS) and unintended pregnancy.